 A single mother is a woman raising a child/children alone without the father.
-There are lots of risks associated with being a single mother, which is why the government both state and federal level have collaborated in their different ways to ensure that some assistance is given to single mothers in the form of grants.
-These grants sometimes come in form of scholarship schemes, loans, and housing assistance, all in a bid to ensure the well being of single mothers in Virginia.
+There are lots of risks associated with being a single mother, which is why the Government both State and Federal level have collaborated in their different ways to ensure that some assistance is given to single mothers in the form of grants.
+These grants sometimes come in form of scholarship schemes, loans, and housing assistance all to ensure the well being of single mothers in Virginia.

-There are many helpful support programs put in place by NGOs, State, and federal governments to make sure that single mothers don’t have a hard time living in the state.
+There are many helpful support programs put in place by organizations, State, and Federal Governments to make sure that single mothers don’t have a hard time living in the state.
 Some of these financial assistance includes:

 Virginia has taken steps with other 25 states in the United States including the District of Columbia to implement their version of EIC which is also in line with the eligibility rules of the federal guidelines.
 This program was designed to help families, primarily single mothers, access a modest credit which is established at 1/5 of federal credit grant, as against the taxes they owe on a state level.
 In specifics, it is designed to work this way: “the less these families (single mothers) work, the less they owe”, that way, it will enable them to more for the home front.
 One interesting aspect of Virginia’s EIC is that it is non-refundable, unlike the EITC.
 One interesting aspect of the Federal Also, the said credit is only used to pay off any tax they must have owned, but they will not receive those differences in a tax refund.
 For more information click here.